V-Sekai/manuals/decisions/20240529-improve-godot-import-ecosystem.md

-# Proposed: Improve the Godot Ecosystem
+# Draft: Improve the Godot Ecosystem

 ## The Context